syncfusion/ej2-vue-docs/src/documenteditor/document-editor/how-to/override-the-keyboard-shortcuts.md

 # How to override the keyboard shortcuts in document editor

 Document editor triggers the [`keyDown`](../../api/document-editor/documentEditorKeyDownEventArgs/) event every time when any key is entered and provides an instance of `DocumentEditorKeyDownEventArgs`.
-You can use the `isHandled` property to override the keyboard shortcut behaviour.
+You can use the `isHandled` property to override the keyboard shortcut behavior.

 ## Preventing default keyboard shortcut